Sumolari/swift-relationship-graph/README.md

 Check [`examples`](https://github.com/Sumolari/swift-dependency-graph/tree/master/examples) folder to see some demos.

-Run each `.sh` file to automatically download and generate the dependency diagram of each Open Source sample project.
+Run each `.sh` file to automatically download and generate the relationsip diagram of each Open Source sample project.

 # Todo